 By understanding and controlling the factors represented by the FATTOM acronym, you can reduce the risk of foodborne illnesses and ensure the safety of the food you prepare and consume.
 Following food safety guidelines and practicing proper hygiene in the kitchen can go a long way in preventing the growth and spread of harmful microorganisms.

-See also How to cook dried posole
+See also How to cook corn on the cob inside

 The importance of FATTOM in food safety